 This indicator identifies the revenue costs associated with a reasonable assessment of forthcoming capital proposals, compared to the Commissioners existing approved commitments and current plans.
 The assumptions are based on current plans, but will invariably include some estimates, such as the level of Government support, which is not published over a three year period.
-This indicator will no longer be a mandatory indicator under the revised code but it has been reviewed and considered a good indicator of the commitment from capital spending.
-Alternatives will be considered
+Again this indicator is not a mandatory indicator under the revised code, but it has been reviewed and considered a good indicator of the commitment from capital spending.